 The pink screen is prone to emerge on your Mac after you've upgraded the system, like upgrading macOS Catalina to macOS Big Sur.
 That is because the third-party software hasn't been updated to run on a new system.

-Moreover, the pink screen issue also frequently occurs on M1 Mac.
+Moreover, the pink screen issue also frequently occurs on M1 MacBooks.

-That is because the CPU architectures of the M1 Mac has changed when compares to Intel-based Macs.
-And the M1 Mac loads with macOS Big Sur, the newest macOS at present.
+The CPU architectures of the M1 Mac has changed when compares to Intel-based Macs.
 But much of the third-party software is still Intel-chip-oriented and prior system-oriented.
 So, software incompatibility is likely in M1 Mac.

 To check and fix the third-party software incompatibility problem, you need to boot into Safe Mode.
 In Safe Mode, macOS will only boot with a minimum of required software and drivers without any third-party software.

-Boot into Safe Mode on an Intel-based Mac:
+Boot into Safe Mode on an Intel-based MacBook:

 - Shut down your Mac and wait about 10 seconds.